solidpixel/solidpixel.github.io/_posts/2020-03-02-astc-compared.md

 in the green background in the ISPC image, but they are less noticeable than the astcenc `-medium` image adjacent to it.

-This highlights one of the flaws in astcenc; it's search algorithm does sometimes tend towards smooth block colors which can really stand out in an image if surrounding blocks are not smooth, and smooth blocks will often fail to generate good gradients, so gradients can look like mosaic tiles ...
+This highlights one of the flaws in astcenc; its search algorithm does sometimes tend towards smooth block colors (by using accurate end-points, but decimated weight grids which "smooth" out the noise).
+These blocks can really stand out in an image if surrounding blocks are not smooth, and smooth blocks will often fail to generate good gradients, so gradients can start to look like Minecraft screenshots ...

 ![6x6 astcenc fast]({{ "../../../assets/images/astcispc/blocky.png" | relative_url }}){:.center-image}

-The good news got astcenc is that most of this can be solved by the application of processing power to search more block encodings.
+The good news is that this isn't a limitation of the format; and for astcenc the problem can be solved by the application of processing power to search more block encodings.
 Throwing `-thorough` at the problem makes the gradient issues go away and the final image is very close to the original.
-Not bad for a 3.56bpp texture format ...
+Not bad for a 3.56bpp encoding ...

 Summary